aae42/clippy-clippy/README.md

 ## improvements

 The configuration system is ALMOST what I want, but works well enough.
-It's totally useable as an existing tool, so i'll use it for a while before I decide what improvements it might need.
+It's currently totally useable as a tool, so I'll use it for a while before I decide what improvements it might need.